man-group/adaero/README.md

 * Automatically according to the email schedule if `adaero.run_email_interval_job` config value is set to `true`

-#### `adaero.production_hostname` and `adaero.production_user`
-If these values match the what the application sees on the host, then this will enable:

-* Loading of all user emails for the given business unit unless `adaero.load_user_email_list` is set, which then will only load the subset of the user emails in the list.

 #### `adaero.homebase_location`
 The datetimes set in the Period table are technically not UTC.
 Those times are coupled with this configured value, the location.
 The phase shift will